This topic explains how to configure a web app using the Azure Portal.

 For technical reasons, enabling Java for your app disables the .NET, PHP, and Python options.

 Always On.
 By default, web apps are unloaded if they are idle for some period of time.
 This lets the system conserve resources.
 In Basic or Standard mode, you can enable Always On to keep the app loaded all the time.
-If your app runs continuous web jobs, you should enable Always On, or the web jobs may not run reliably.
+If your app runs continuous WebJobs or runs WebJobs triggered using a CRON expression, you should enable Always On, or the web jobs may not run reliably.

 Managed Pipeline Version.
 Sets the IIS pipeline mode.
 Leave this set to Integrated (the default) unless you have a legacy app that requires an older version of IIS.